oroinc/documentation/commerce/dev_guide/integration/index.rst

 Also, it is possible to limit fields that will be retrieved from the relation.
 For such purposes, the **fields** filter should be used.

 Example.
-Retrieve only required fields of the related resource
+Retrieve Only Required Fields of the Related Resource
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Request**